Blaise Pascal: Vacuum

 By 1647, Pascal had learned of Evangelista Torricelli's experimentation with barometers.
 Having replicated an experiment that involved placing a tube filled with mercury upside down in a bowl of mercury, Pascal questioned what force kept some mercury in the tube and what filled the space above the mercury in the tube.
-At the time, most scientists including Descartes believed in a plenum, i. e. some invisible matter filled all of space, rather than a vacuum.
-"Nature abhors a vacuum."
+At the time, most scientists including Descartes believed in a plenum, i. e. some invisible matter filled all of space, rather than a vacuum ("Nature abhors a vacuum)."
 This was based on the Aristotelian notion that everything in motion was a substance, moved by another substance.
 Furthermore, light passed through the glass tube, suggesting a substance such as aether rather than vacuum filled the space.

 Following more experimentation in this vein, in 1647 Pascal produced Experiences nouvelles touchant le vide ("New experiments with the vacuum"), which detailed basic rules describing to what degree various liquids could be supported by air pressure.
 It also provided reasons why it was indeed a vacuum above the column of liquid in a barometer tube.
 This work was followed by Récit de la grande expérience de l'équilibre des liqueurs ("Account of the great experiment on equilibrium in liquids") published in 1648.

+First atmospheric pressure vs. altitude experiment

 The Torricellian vacuum found that air pressure is equal to the weight of 30 inches of mercury.
 If air has a finite weight, Earth's atmosphere must have a maximum height.
 Pascal reasoned that if true, air pressure on a high mountain must be less than at a lower altitude.
 He lived near the Puy de Dôme mountain, 4790 ft tall, but his health was poor so could not climb it.
 On 19 September 1648, after many months of Pascal's friendly but insistent prodding, Florin Périer, husband of Pascal's elder sister Gilberte, was finally able to carry out the fact-finding mission vital to Pascal's theory.
 The account, written by Périer, reads:

 Pascal replicated the experiment in Paris by carrying a barometer up to the top of the bell tower at the church of Saint-Jacques-de-la-Boucherie, a height of about 50 metres.
 The mercury dropped two lines.
+He found with both experiments that an ascent of 7 fathoms lowers the mercury by half a line.
+Note: Pascal used pouce and ligne for "inch" and "line", and toise for "fathom".

-In a reply to the plenist Estienne Noel, Pascal wrote, echoing contemporary notions of science and falsifiability: "In order to show that a hypothesis is evident, it does not suffice that all the phenomena follow from it; instead, if it leads to something contrary to a single one of the phenomena, that suffices to establish its falsity."
+In a reply to Étienne Noël, who believed in the plenum, Pascal wrote, echoing contemporary notions of science and falsifiability: "In order to show that a hypothesis is evident, it does not suffice that all the phenomena follow from it; instead, if it leads to something contrary to a single one of the phenomena, that suffices to establish its falsity."

 Blaise Pascal Chairs are given to outstanding international scientists to conduct their research in the Ile de France region.